1994 California State Assembly election

 The 1994 California State Assembly elections were held on November 8, 1994.
 California's State Assembly in its entirety comes up for election in even numbered years.
-Each seat has a two-year term and members are limited to three 2-year terms (six years).
+Each seat has a two-year term and members are limited to three 2-year terms (six years total).
 All 80 biennially elected seats in the Assembly were up for election this year.
 Republicans gained a net of eight seats from the Democrats, taking control of the chamber by a slim margin.
 However, Assemblyman Paul Horcher soon left the party to become an independent, allowing Speaker Willie Brown to remain in power for a few months until Horcher was recalled.

-As of 2021, this is the last time the Republicans won control of the California State Assembly.
+As of 2024, this is the last time the Republicans won control of the California State Assembly.

 Overview

 Results

 Final results from the California Secretary of State: